tucan9389/DepthPrediction-CoreML/README.md

 - Haptic and audio feedback based on distances of objects
 - Readout of distance value at top of screen
 - Other usability features

+**Note**
+For our depth prediction project, we decided to use the FastDepth library, which is located on the FastDepth and NewFastDepth branches of this repository.
+This app was fine for exploration purposes, but it runs very slowly, especially on older phones, and the FastDepth model is way more efficient.